You are currently on the:CMHA National

 CMHA WB staff and volunteers are expected to listen and seek to understand any concerns, feedback or complaints with respect and empathy.
-Once your complaint has been submitted, you can expect to receive acknowledgement within two business days that complaint has been received and will be responded to.
+Once your complaint has been submitted, you can expect to receive acknowledgment within two business days that the complaint has been received and will be responded to.

 Every effort will be made to respond to feedback and resolve any concerns or complaints received in a timely manner.
 Most complaints will be addressed within 10 business days.
 In more complex cases, complaints are expected to be addressed within 20-30 business days.